rnd-team-dev/plotoptix/README.rst

 **Note**, at this point, PlotOptiX binaries are tested in: Windows 10, Ubuntu 18.04.

-You need to install CUDA toolkit in Linux/Windows, and do some more typing in Linux.
+Windows should be ready to go in most cases.
+You need to do some more typing in Linux.
+For video encoding you need to install CUDA toolkit in both Linux and Windows.

 Windows prerequisites
 ---------------------